Complete the Request for Access to Protected Health Information form & fax or email to:

-For demographic and insurance information please call:
+For demographic and insurance information please call or email:

 A written request is necessary.
 Please send an encrypted email to: